sharmavivek13/reddit-ds/README.md

 # Reddit Score Predictor

-Basic Reddit Score Predictor made using bag of words and word2vec in python.
+Basic Reddit Score Predictor made using bag of words and word2vec in python3.

 Random Forests and Xgboost are used for prediction.